dnzhng/dnzhng.github.io/README.md

-An Exploration of my personal growth in software development
+An Exploration of my personal growth in software development, and a blog of things.
 ================

 This is a personal website/blog, version 2.0.